jove1/SEM_resolution/README.md

 [Gaussian cummulative density function](https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.ndtr.html) is fitted to profiles perpedicular to the edges (`--length`, `--interval`).

-The statistics (mean, standar deviation, median and quartiles) for resulting &sigma; of the best fit profiles are reported (`--fraction`).
+The statistics (mean, standard deviation, median and quartiles) for resulting &sigma; of the best fit profiles are reported (`--fraction`).

 ## Output